wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 = When can I use this plugin? =

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.2.0 - 2014/09/16 =
+* Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.
+* Feature - Convert all back end CSS to Sass.

 = 1.1.1.3 - 2014/09/09 =
 * Tweak - Updated google font face in plugin framework.